stonepros/stone/doc/stonefs/standby.rst

 Each file system may specify a number of standby daemons to be considered healthy.
-This number includes daemons in standby-replay waiting for a rank to fail (remember that a standby-replay daemon will not be assigned to take over a failure for another rank or a failure in a another CephFS file system).
+This number includes daemons in standby-replay waiting for a rank to fail (remember that a standby-replay daemon will not be assigned to take over a failure for another rank or a failure in a another StoneFS file system).
 The pool of standby daemons not in replay count towards any file system count.
 Each file system may set the number of standby daemons wanted using: